Henryiyke0x/alx-pre_course/README.md

 Repository contains directories and files related to the 0x01-git ALX Project - Working on learning how to use git and github.

 <h1>Repository Content</h1>
-directory containing ALX SE task files on learning how to use git and github.
+directory containing ALX SE task files on learning how to use git and github..